 You may also be wondering about the ROI of adopting finance automation.
 Why change if my current systems and processes have gotten me this far?

-Put simply, the answer to these questions is accuracy, efficiency and ease of use.
+Put simply, the answer to these questions is accuracy, efficiency, and ease of use.

 With finance automation, many of the processes you’ve grown accustomed to get more efficient or disappear altogether, such as expense reports (and we all know how much fun those are).
 Think about how long it takes you to onboard employees and give them corporate cards.
 You’re likely onboarding new hires one at a time, a tedious process that, while important, is better served being automated.

 Modern finance automation tools are designed with ease of use in mind.
 No need to scramble through dozens of confusing dashboards with ambiguous functionality.

 It’s hard to overstate the benefits of taking tasks that have, up until now, been done manually and replacing them with automation.
-Here’s how finance teams, employees and your business overall can benefit from the switch to automation.
+Here’s how finance teams, employees and your business can benefit from the switch to automation.

 It’s challenging to get an accurate picture of spending when you have to wait for your transactions to sync, sometimes hours later.
 Particularly today, you need the ability to make quick decisions with reliable, up-to-date information.
-But up until recently, this has been close to impossible, particularly with legacy systems that force you to be reactive instead of proactive.
+But up until recently, this has been nearly impossible, particularly with legacy systems that force you to be reactive instead of proactive.
 With finance automation, spending visibility is instant, allowing you to make mission-critical business decisions in real-time.

 Finance teams can also look to benefit in plenty of other areas, such as the issuance of corporate cards and expense audits.
 With finance automation, corporate cards can be issued in bulk, eliminating the cumbersome process of completing this process one at a time.
-And when it comes to expense audits, automation makes it easy to surface anomalies in spending and money saving opportunities at a glance, no need to wait hours for GL syncing.
+And when it comes to expense audits, automation makes it easy to surface anomalies in spending and money-saving opportunities at a glance, no need to wait hours for GL syncing.